algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 Additional river hazards include snapping alligator jaws, which can appear while Frogger is on logs.
 As the game progresses, new threats like fast-moving otters that can pull the frog into the water emerge, adding difficulty.

-The river is divided into 6 rows:
+The river is divided into 7 rows:

+- The first row is the river bank, a rather safe place, where the snake spawns after level 3;
-- The first row contains set of three turtles;
+- The second row contains set of three turtles;
-- The second row contains either short logs or long logs;
+- The third row contains either short logs or long logs;
-- The third row contains long logs only;
+- The fourth row contains long logs only;
-- The fourth row contains sets of two turtles;
+- The fifth row contains sets of two turtles;
-- The fifth row contains random logs from short, medium or long ones;
+- The sixth row contains random logs from short, medium or long ones;
-- The sixth and last row is the goal, containing five safe spot, that the user must fill.
+- The seventh and last row is the goal, containing five safe spot, that the user must fill.
 And other from that, the grass is unsafe for the user.
+Moreover, some enemies and bonuses can be here.

-Note: From the first to the fifth row, objects are spawned randomly, we will dive into it later.
+Note: From the second to the seventh row, objects are spawned randomly, we will dive into it later.

 _River Bank:_